zackees/aicode/README.md

 Happy CODING!

 # Releases
+  * 2.0.3 - Now using Semi secret instead of keyring, which encrypts the key at a secret location.
   * 2.0.2 - If there is chat history then aicode will ask if you want to restore it.
   * 2.0.1 - Implement disabling of git if a git directory can't be found.
   * 2.0.0 - Implemented aider's new "architect" mode, which although is a small change in the code, does change how the product is used.